Shield Transaction Policies

 yellowstone-shield-cli policy show --mint <mint_address>

-// Prepare your transaction as usual
+// Prepare and sign your transaction

 import { Transaction } from '@solana/web3.js';